fdschneider/bexis_traits/whitepaper_draft.md

 Functional traits are phenotypic characteristics that are related to the fitness and performance of an organism.

-Traits can be measurements of morphology of animals or plants, life-history traits such as reproductive strategies, physiological traits including metabolism and photosynthetic activity, feeding traits, biochemical and isotopic compounds, as well as environmental traits.
+Traits can be measurements of morphology of organisms, life-history traits such as reproductive strategies, physiological traits including metabolism and photosynthetic activity, feeding traits, biochemical and isotopic compounds, behavioural traits, as well as environmental traits.

 The source of trait data can be single or repeated direct measurements and derivatives thereof, more or less specific literature values or estimations from designated experts.